OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

   - Not covered yet in ISO/IEC standards

+  - ENISA Securing Machine Learning Algorithms Annex C: "Add some adversarial examples to the training dataset"

 #### #INPUTDISTORTION
 (runtime datascience).
 Input distortion: lightly modify the input with the intention to distort the adversarial attack causing it to fail, while maintaining sufficient model correctness.
 Modification can be done by adding noise (randomization), or by smoothing.